RyanKennon/okta-mfa-adaptive-authentication/README.md

 ### 5) Step-Up Authentication

+Configuring a High Assurance Policy with re-authentication required every time a resource is accessed ensures that even a user with an active session cannot reach a sensitive application without proving their identity again.
+This models real-world step-up authentication, where access to higher-risk resources demands stronger, more recent proof of identity than a standard session grants.

 1. Go to the **Security** tab and then **Authentication Policies**
 2. Select **App Sign-In** then **Create Policy**
 3. Enter the following information then **Create Policy:**